Flexible Physical Camouflage Generation Based on a Differential Approach: Experiments

 \subsection{Physical World Evaluation}

 In this section, we evaluated the adversarial camouflage's performance in the physical world.
 Specifically, we conducted experiments in the physical world using a 1:24 scale Audi Q5 car model.
-Due to budget and time constraints, we utilized an HP color printer to print our adversarial camouflage FPA(v5), and then cut and pasted the camouflage parts onto the corresponding areas of the car model.
+Due to budget and time constraints, we utilized an HP color printer to print our adversarial camouflage FPA(v5), along with four comparative camouflages: RAUCA, ACTIVE, DTA, and FCA.
+We then cut out the camouflaged sections and adhered them to the corresponding areas of the car models.
 We captured surround shots of the target at three different distances within three distinct environments to assess the efficacy of camouflage, utilizing the Redmi K50 Pro as the imaging device.
 The original and camouflaged cars were captured using the same model for data collection.
-From the collected data, we extracted 200 images for validation purposes, with the AP@0.5 results presented in Table.\ref{lab:8}, and a selection of prediction outcomes illustrated in Figure.\ref{fig:11}.
-Our adversarial camouflage significantly reduces AP@0.5 across various detection models, particularly in SSD, showing a reduction of up to 82.5\%.
-This indicates that our method can effectively overcome physical world interference and efficiently attack object detection models.
+We collected 100 images for each type of camouflage to validate the results.
+The AP@0.5 results are shown in Table.\ref{lab:8}, and some of the prediction results can be seen in Figure.\ref{fig:11}.
+Our adversarial camouflage significantly reduces AP@0.5 across different detection models.
+Notably, it achieves a reduction of up to 66.7\% in the SSD model.
+While other adversarial camouflages struggle to generate effective attacks against the two-stage detector Faster R-CNN, our camouflage successfully lowers AP@0.5 to 0.529.
+This demonstrates that our method has stronger attack effects in the physical world than previous work.